fedeemilo/ToDo-List-App-Ensolvers-Exercise-/README.md

   - Spring Boot Devtools: set of facilities for development and to accelerate the process.

   - Lombok: is a java library that automatically plugs into your editor and build tools, spicing up your java.

+  # FRONTEND
+  ## The Frontend was developed with React 16.12.0

+  ### Frontend runs on http://localhost:3000 (also contains a proxy to http://localhost:8080)

+  ## List of Dependencies used for development:

+  - axios

+  - bootstrap

+  - jquery

+  - react-router-dom

+  - reactstra